 Let’s get one thing out of the way: there is no best free VPN for Android.
 In the VPN world, free is invariably rubbish.
 That being said, if you’re prepared to pay just a few bucks a month, we’ll show you where they should go.
 All the tools listed below have custom Android apps and none of them will limit your bandwidth/speed/number of server switches.
 Read on to find out more!

-What is the best VPN for Android?
+What is the best VPN for Android in 2018?

 No VPN is without fault, but NordVPN comes very close.
 This all-around tool offers both great security and nimble speeds.
 It’s also cheap as hell and allows 6 simultaneous connections.

 NordVPN uses bulletproof ciphers to encrypt your data and offers effective security features.
 In their suite, you will find a kill switch, Double VPN, and Onion Over VPN for maximum security.
 NordVPN doesn’t leak or do much logging, so your anonymity will be as safe as it gets.
 They’re based in Panama, which is a prime location for VPN services wanting to ensure online privacy.
 It has no data retention laws or intelligence-sharing agreements.